off-by-some/contrakit/examples/hallucinations/README.md

 ## Measuring Task Structure

 Before training any network, we can compute a quantity from the task definition that tells us whether consistent behavior is possible.
-Call it K. When K equals zero, a single coherent strategy exists—one set of rules that works across all training contexts.
-When K exceeds zero, no such strategy exists.
+We call this quantity $K$.
+When $K$ equals zero, a single coherent strategy exists—one set of rules that works across all training contexts.
+When $K$ exceeds zero, however, no such strategy exists.
 The training contexts contain incompatibilities that no single model can resolve.

-This isn't about difficulty or complexity. $K$ measures structural impossibility.
-For $K = 0.5$ bits, information theory provides a formula: any model working across all contexts must fail on at least 29% of cases when forced to commit.
-This bound applies to neural networks, decision trees, hand-coded rules, or humans guessing.
+This measure reveals something fundamental.
+It isn't about difficulty or complexity—$K$ quantifies structural impossibility instead.
+For $K = 0.5$ bits, information theory provides a precise formula: any model working across all contexts must fail on at least 29% of cases when forced to commit.
+This bound applies equally to neural networks, decision trees, hand-coded rules, or even humans guessing.
 The impossibility is mathematical.

 We can write tasks with specific K values by controlling how contexts relate.
 Some functions are partial—they have gaps where they're undefined: